shimat/opencvsharp/README.md

 * [.NET Framework 2.0](http://www.microsoft.com/ja-jp/download/details.aspx?id=1639) or later / [Mono](www.mono-project.com/)

 ## Features
-* OpenCvSharp wraps more OpenCV's functions than SharperCV and OpenCVDotNet.
+* OpenCvSharp is modeled on the native OpenCV C/C++ API style as much as possible.
 * Many classes of OpenCvSharp implement IDisposable.
 There is no need to manage unsafe resources.
 * OpenCvSharp does not force object-oriented programming style on you.
 You can also call native-style OpenCV functions.
 * OpenCvSharp provides functions for converting from Mat/IplImage into Bitmap(GDI+) or WriteableBitmap(WPF).